nate-daba/contamination-checker/README.md

 You are required to specify a **port number** and **model name** in this shell script.

 ## Run Contamination Detection
-To run contamination detection, follow the multiple test scripts in scripts/tests/ folder.
+To run contamination detection, you can follow the multiple test scripts in scripts/tests/ folder.

 For instance, to run sharded-likelihood on Hellaswag with Llama-2-7B:
 ```bash